RSVP Abridgment of Boundless Reason

 . .

-From the boundless view, he sought the reason of INFINITE-ORDER cybernetics, of seeking the timeless end of deciding well by breaking this end into timeless factors.
-In terms of the boundless view, he sought boundless reason.
+From the boundless view, he sought the reason of INFINITE-ORDER cybernetics, of seeking the timeless end of deciding well.
+In short, he sought boundless reason.

 · ·

-Boundless reason may lead to artificial beings that learn to decide ever more wisely several orders of magnitude faster than human beings.
+Boundless reason may lead to artificial beings that learn several orders of magnitude faster than human beings.
 We would be wise to cooperate with these potential people by creating a culture they would want to join, a culture based on boundless reason.
 Given recent progress in artificial intelligence, we ought to begin directly.

 · · · ·